 How It Works

-- Applications define buffers in the memory - unsigned int char [10] - Applications use adjacent memory to store variables, arguments, and return address of a function. - Buffer Overflows occurs when data written to a buffer exceeds its size.
+- Applications define buffers in the memory - Unsigned char c [10] - Applications use adjacent memory to store variables, arguments, and return address of a function. - Buffer Overflows occurs when data written to a buffer exceeds its size.

 Overflowing A Buffer